The first of three Jim Carrey films turned into an

 Stanley brings Kathy the mask, which seems to talk to him. |

-Mask was centered on a magical mask that grants its wearer superhuman
+Mask centered on a magical

-abilities and the power to defy the laws of physics.
-The wearer can move at
+mask that granted its wearer superhuman abilities and the power to defy the

-super speed, contort their bodies in impossible ways, become other people, pull
+impossible ways, become other people, pull objects out of thin air, heal

-objects out of thin air, heal quickly and so forth.
-It amplified the wearer’s
+quickly and so forth.
+It amplified the wearer’s hidden desires and caused them

 ![]() |